dotnet/EntityFramework.Docs/entity-framework/core/saving/concurrency.md

 - **Original values** are the values that were originally retrieved from the database, before any edits were made.
 - **Database values** are the values currently stored in the database.

-The general approach to handle a concurrency conflicts is:
+The general approach to handle a concurrency conflict is:

 1. Catch `DbUpdateConcurrencyException` during `SaveChanges`.
 2. Use `DbUpdateConcurrencyException.Entries` to prepare a new set of changes for the affected entities.